isadfrn/esp8266-mqtt-temp/README.md

 ## About

-ESP8266 project to read temperature and humidity data from a DHT11 sensor and send it to an MQTT broker.
+This project uses an ESP8266 to read temperature and humidity data from a DHT11 sensor and send it to an MQTT broker.

 ## Run